XiaoyuLiang/i2d/CONTRIBUTING.md

 ## Propose an idea

 Have an idea for a new i2d feature?
-Take a look at the .[Main Page](https://github.com/XiaoyuLiang/i2d) and [Issues](https://github.com/XiaoyuLiang/i2d/issues) to see if it is included or suggested.
+Take a look at the [Main Page](https://github.com/XiaoyuLiang/i2d) and [Issues](https://github.com/XiaoyuLiang/i2d/issues) to see if it is included or suggested.
 If not yet, suggest your idea as an [issue on i2d](https://github.com/XiaoyuLiang/i2d/issues).
 While we can't promise to implement your idea, it helps to:

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible.